flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 #### Position

-A means of ordering where the entry will appear in the prompt sent to the LLM; see [Insertion Position](./insertion.md#insertion-position).
+A means of ordering where the entry will appear in the prompt sent to the LLM; see [Insertion](#position-1).

 ##### Depth
 A means of determining where entries go related to each other at the same Position.